agormp/sumt/README.md

 * Option to automatically assign weights so all files have equal impact regardless of number of trees in them.
 * Option to set basename of output files (default: basename will be stem of input file name)
 * Option to get verbose progress indication:
-	* Running counts of number of distinct bipartitions and topologies seen, along with theoretical maximum possible
 	* Count of number of bipartitions in consensus tree, along with theoretical maximum
+	* Count of number of topologies seen
 	* Report of maximum memory usage during processing

 ## Usage